wcc17/duplicate-photo-finder/README.md

  - Python creates these processes IN ADDITION to the main running process (which is keeping track of numbers and what to write to files)
  - Keep that in mind when determining how many cores/cpus you have.
- - Running multiple processes per CPU won't be faster than running a single process